andrewtpoe/1.4-ATM-Classes/README.md

     Stan    9012
     Adam    0123

-The machine's balance will reset when you reboot the computer, but when a user runs out of money they are bankrupt!
+The machine's balance will reset when you reboot the program, but when a user runs out of money they are bankrupt!